 Patients with anoxic brain injury have a dismal prognosis despite our understanding of the complex of pathways leading to anoxic brain injury.
 More clinical and basic science research are necessary to determine ways to slow down the anoxic and hypoxic brain injury.
 Overall, the best treatment solution is prevention.

 Anoxic brain injury can be devastating after prolonged cerebral hypoxia; further, it is often challenging to predict the prognosis based on clinical findings.
-Evaluation with somatosensory evoked potentials, an absent bilateral cortical response and status epilepticus during active cooling period represent a poor prognosis.
+Evaluation with somatosensory evoked potentials showing an absent bilateral cortical response, and status epilepticus during active cooling period represent a poor prognosis.
 A Glasgow Coma Scale (GCS) of 4 or less within the first 48 hours correlates with poor outcomes.
-Poor neurological outcomes are the rule in patients who sustained a cardiac arrest and those who have an absent pupillary light response or corneal reflexes, absent motor response, or myoclonus status epilepticus.
+Poor neurological outcomes are the rule in patients who sustained a cardiac arrest and those who have an absent pupillary light response or corneal reflex, absent motor response, or myoclonus status epilepticus.

 Anoxic brain injury often results in a prolonged coma, but the pattern of recovery ranges from recovery to mild cognitive deficits to coma and possibly death.
 Trials show that 27% of patients with post-hypoxic coma regained consciousness within 28 days, Nearly 9% remained comatose or in a vegetative state, and unfortunately, 64% died.
 Common sequelae can occur after sustaining an anoxic brain injury and may vary from persistent vegetative states, seizures, myoclonus, movement disorder, cognitive dysfunction, and other neurological abnormalities.